Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Enumeration of Change in Set of Maximal Cliques

-In the most efficient approach for enumerating subsumed cliques that we present in Algorithm~\ref{algo:cs-sub1}, we reduce the memory cost by storing signatures of maximal cliques as opposed to the cliques themselves.
-The signature is computed by representing a clique in a canonical fashion (i.e, representing clique as a list of vertices sorted by their ids.) as a string followed by computing a hash of this string.
+Hence, we considered another approach to subsumed cliques, where we reduce the memory cost by storing signatures of maximal cliques as opposed to the cliques themselves.
+The signature is computed by representing a clique in a canonical fashion (for instance, representing the clique as a list of vertices sorted by their ids.) as a string followed by computing a hash of this string.
 By storing only the signatures and not the cliques themselves, we are able to check if a clique is a current maximal clique, and at the same time, pay far lesser cost in memory when compared with storing the clique itself.
+The algorithm is described in Algorithm~\ref{algo:cs-sub1}, With this approach of storing signatures instead of storing the cliques themselves, there is a (small) chance of collision of signatures, which means for two different cliques $C_1$ and $C_2$ the signature might be the same.
+This might result in false positives meaning that some cliques might wrongly be concluded as subsumed cliques.
+However, the probability of the event that the hash values of two different cliques are same is extremely low with the use of a hashing algorithm such as 64-bit murmur hash~\footnote{\url{https://sites.google.com/site/murmurhash/}}.
+In our experiments, we observed that the set of subsumed cliques reported with the use of signature is always the same as the actual set of subsumed cliques.
+If it is extremely important to avoid false positives, we can explicitly check a potential subsumed clique for maximality in the original graph.

-In Algorithm~\ref{algo:cs-sub1}, Line $4$ to $12$ describes the procedure for computing $S$, the set of all maximal cliques in $c - H$ and Line $13$ to $15$ decides which among the maximal cliques in $S$ are subsumed.
+In Algorithm~\ref{algo:cs-sub1}, Lines $4$ to $12$ describes the procedure for computing $S$, the set of all maximal cliques in $c - H$ and Lines $13$ to $15$ decide which among the maximal cliques in $S$ are subsumed.
 For computing maximal cliques in $c - H$, we only consider the edges in $H$ that are present in $c$ as we can see in Line $4$.

-First we prove that $S$ is the set of all maximal cliques in $c - H$ in the following lemma:
+We prove that $S$ is the set of all maximal cliques in $c - H$ in the following lemma: \begin{lemma} In Algorithm~\ref{algo:cs-sub1}, for each $c \in \Lambda^{new}$, $S$ contains all maximal cliques in $c - H$. \end{lemma}